KristinaRC/MiserJS/miser-source-1981-annotated.md

 </blockquote>

 ```
-52000 print"it's impossible to go that way.":goto700
+52000 print "it's impossible to go that way.":goto 700
 ```
 ---
 <blockquote>